al-caveman/cavemancms/README.md

 features*, a totally revolutionary better than anything heard of so far.
 I don't have the time to tell you exactly about the features, you  may read [that](https://cave.mn/page/1/#sec_1) for this.

+[CaveMark](https://github.com/Al-Caveman/cavemark) is specifically made for this CMS.
+But can be used independently.